ada-school/spring-boot-java-challenge/README.md

 <img align="right" src="https://github.com/ada-school/module-template/blob/main/ada.png">

-## Spring Boot and Java Backend Mentor 👩‍💻 👨‍💻 Code Challenge
+## Spring Boot and Java/Kotlin Backend Mentor 👩‍💻 👨‍💻 Code Challenge

-Thank you 🙏 for taking the time to implement this coding challenge to build a fast microservice REST API using *Java* and *Spring Boot*.
+Thank you 🙏 for taking the time to implement this coding challenge to build a fast microservice REST API using *Java/Kotlin* and *Spring Boot*.

 ## Conditions